resteinbock/raspberry_akitabox_camera/README.md

 Raspberry Pi camera with uploads to an AkitaBox project

-for standard usb webcams, be sure to run:
+For standard usb webcams, be sure to run:
 `sudo apt-get install fswebcam`

+For motion detection, be sure to run:
+`sudo apt-get install motion`

 ======================================================================
 to install node on raspberry pi: